 Hit Your Target Price

-The benefits of holding your entire position until you reach your target are you reap all the profits at the highest price.
+The benefit of holding your entire position until you reach your target is reaping all the profits at the highest price.
 The downside is you are completely exposed until your goal is reached.

 Stop Loss Exit

-If you have a set amount you use on every trade and you scale in, then while you will take a loss it is still manageable.
+However, like the professional trader, if you have a set amount you use on every trade and you scale in, then while you will take a loss, it may still be manageable.

 Now, if you use a set amount per trade, but have gone beyond your standard per trade amount and have doubled or tripled your exposure when averaging down – you are in trouble.

-Regardless of the amount of how seething the pain due to the loss, closing out the position at your predetermined stop is the right decision.
+Regardless of the amount of pain due to the loss, closing out the position at your predetermined stop is the right decision.